 Asthma may be a chronic persistent condition.
 That means that, even on days you aren't feeling asthma symptoms like coughing or trouble breathing, you still need to treat the underlying airway inflammation that causes your asthma symptoms.
-If you don't control your asthma, it can lead to more severe symptoms, poor quality of life, and even a greater risk of needing to go to the emergency room.1
+If you don't control your asthma, it can lead to more severe symptoms and even a greater risk of needing to go to the emergency room.1

 QVAR®, a controller medication for asthma, can help reduce persistent asthma symptoms.
 The QVAR® inhaler is designed for everyday use, delivering a consistent dose of medication to the airways in your lungs.2,3

 The medicine in QVAR® is called an inhaled corticosteroid.4 The QVAR® inhaler is designed to deliver this medicine where asthma inflammation exists throughout the lungs.5,6